charo360/Nevis/PRICING_README.md

 ## 🏆 **Status: Production Ready**

-The Nevis AI Pricing System is fully implemented, documented, and ready for production deployment.
+The Crevo AI Pricing System is fully implemented, documented, and ready for production deployment.
 All components are tested, secure, and optimized for scale.

 **Version**: 1.0.0
 **Last Updated**: December 2024